The Top 12 Materials that Block WiFi Signals

 WiFi signal does not mix well with concrete as it’s one of the thickest building materials.
 As a result, WiFi signal has a hard time passing through concrete walls and floors.
 Especially if they are coupled with metal laths.

-The thicker the concrete, the harder it is for the signal to pierce through - even with the help of a WiFi booster [link to category page] which are also referred to as WiFi repeaters or WiFi extenders.
+The thicker the concrete, the harder it is for the signal to pierce through - even with the help of a WiFi booster (aka a WiFi repeater or WiFi extenders).

 3 - Plaster and Metal Lath